Religion is the rulebook.

 when it feels unseen.

-down one thing that’s making you weary right now.
+π’Step 1: Write down one thing that is making you feel weary, overwhelmed, or discouraged right now.

 πLet’s Pray:DearLord, right now my heart feels heavy, and I don’t know how

 much longer I can carry this.
-Yet I come to You, trusting that You hear even
+In this pain, I come to You trusting that You hear even

 the prayers I cannot speak aloud.
 I am tired, discouraged, and afraid to

-hope, but I choose to place my trust in You anyway.
+hope, but I choose to place my trust in You.
 Father, bring Your peace to my weary soul.
 Lift the weight

 that presses on me, and remind me that You are close to the brokenhearted

 (Psalm 34:18).
-Even when I cannot see the outcome, help me to believe that You
+Even when I cannot see the outcome, plaese help me to believe that You

 are working all things for my good.
 Strengthen my faith, renew my courage, and